Weston

 Smits, candidate

-for First Selectman, Weston
+for First Selectman, Town of Weston

 - Stephen Soler, Georgetown Land